Contents

 [Game]\Data\BashTags Contains text files with Bash Tag overrides.
 Only needs backing up if you added any custom files (i.e. ones not installed through BAIN).

 [Game]\Data\Docs Contains mod readmes.
-Doesn't need backing up.
+Generally doesn't need backing up.

 Documents\My Games\[Game] Contains Wrye Bash settings.
 It is important to back this up.